swe-robertkibet/distributed-job-processor-go/README.md

 ### Performance Considerations
 - The system is optimized for throughput over latency
-- Raft algorithm provides strongest consistency but highest overhead
+- Raft algorithm provides strongest consistency with highest overhead
-- Gossip protocol scales best but has eventual consistency
+- Gossip protocol scales best with eventual consistency
 - Redis pipelining is used for queue operations
 - MongoDB operations are optimized with proper indexing